-The Home Office has provided us with some specific funding to address this at a local level and we are using this to set up a temporary 'building risk review' team.
-The team's main responsibility will be to triage, inspect and desktop audit these premises by December 2021, in line with the target laid down by government.
+The Home Office provided specific funding to address this at a local level, which we used to set up a temporary 'building risk review' team.
+The team completed inspections of all relevant premises by the end of December 2021, in line with the target laid down by government.